cover image: Binder Park Zoo

 The helpful attendants will review everything again as you prepare to zip and climb.
 The number one rule is to HAVE FUN!

-Tip: Wear closed-toed shoes and avoid loose clothing since you’ll wear a harness.
+Tip: Wear closed-toe shoes and avoid loose clothing, since you’ll be wearing a harness.

 10 Things to Do at Binder Park Zoo